ZoliQua/Ortholog-Finder-Tool/README.md

 - **Data:** 75 eggNOG export CSVs + 12 SVG diagram templates
 - **Backend:** MySQL queries against `orthology_databases` and `geneontology` tables

+#### Method — Homology/Membership (H/M) Ratio

+The GO Extension mode identifies potential gaps in Gene Ontology annotations by computing an **H/M ratio** for each GO term within each orthologous group:

+1. **Ortholog group resolution** — Proteins are mapped to COG/KOG orthologous groups via the eggNOG database (v4).
+UniProt KB accessions serve as the common identifier across all 7 species.
+2. **GO annotation lookup** — For each orthologous group, the tool retrieves GO Slim annotations for all member proteins from the Gene Ontology database.
+3. **H/M score calculation** — For each GO term within a group, the tool computes the ratio of species carrying the annotation (*Homology*) to the total number of species with members in the group (*Membership*).
+A high H/M ratio combined with a missing annotation in one species suggests a candidate for annotation extension.
+4. **Visualization** — Results are presented in interactive DataTables and Edwards-Venn diagrams (2–7 species) showing the overlap and gaps of annotations across the selected species.

 ---

 ## 🧫 Model Organisms